lbnmahs/quadrrl/docs/DEMOS.md

 The videos below demonstrate the performance of policies trained using Quadrrl's benchmark suite.
 Each video shows a trained policy executing velocity tracking tasks in simulation.
 All videos show policies evaluated at the latest training checkpoint.

 > **Note**: Videos are embedded for local viewing.
-On GitHub, click the "View on GitHub" links below each video to watch them.
+On GitHub, click the "Video Link" links below each video to watch them.

 ## Video Gallery